 In consultation with the management and the independent auditors, consider the integrity of the financial reporting processes and controls.
-Discuss significant financial risk exposures and the steps management has taken to monitor, control and report such exposures.
+Discuss significant financial risk exposures and the steps management has taken to monitor, control, and report such exposures.
 Review significant findings prepared by the independent auditors together with management’s responses.

 4. Legal Compliance of Audit

 Review and reassess the adequacy of this document at least annually.
-Submit suggested changes to the executive committee for approval.
+Submit suggested changes to the Executive Committee for approval.

-6. Enterprise Risk Assessment
+10. Enterprise Risk Assessment

 Review and assess the efforts of other committees and management to coordinate risk assessments across all activities, and to make business judgements with a broader awareness of all risks.

-7. Whistleblower Policy
+11. Whistleblower Policy

 Unlike Activities, the Foundation is not subject to the NPCL rules on whistleblower policies but shall pursue best practices in handling any whistleblower complaints and take steps to prevent unlawful retaliation against whistleblowers.
 The Committee Chair serves as the primary board contact for any whistleblower complaints related to the Foundation, and shall update the Committee on all complaints.